danielcbit/apcctrl/doc/manual/manual.rst

     What is the problem?
 :Answer:
     The two most likely causes of your problem are: 1.
-You have the wrong serial port device name in the apcupsd.conf file.
+You have the wrong serial port device name in the apcctrl.conf file.
 2.
     The device name is not defined on your system.
 Suggestions for proceeding:For the first item, check what your serial port device should be named.
 You might be able to find the name with an: